IFFI

 17:00 – 18:00 – Drinks

-18:00 – 20:00 – Dinner
+18:00 – 20:00 – Walking dinner

-Michael Rutgers, former Directeur Longfonds, and moderator
+Michael Rutgers, former Director Longfonds, and moderator

 Michael Rutgers was director of the Dutch Lung Foundation (Longfonds) from 2006 to 2023.
 Throughout his career, he positioned civil society as a key player in tackling major health challenges like air quality and prevention of chronic diseases.
 Known as a connector and opinion leader, he pushed for strong collaboration between government, business, and social organizations.
 His drive: to create real societal impact by putting health and clean air at the heart of policy and innovation.

-Tom Oostrom, Directeur Nierstichting
+Tom Oostrom, Director, Nierstichting

 Tom Oostrom (1964) has been Managing Director of the Dutch Kidney Foundation since 2010.
 He started as head of the policy section in 2005.
 With the motto ‘Life comes first’ the Kidney Foundation gives everything to make sure kidney patients survive ánd their quality of life improves.
 Tom Oostrom learned from practice: he started out as a nurse.
 His drive is to make a real difference for kidney patients, to help make their lives livable.
 This is necessary, because a renal disease is severe and makes a deep impact in someone’s life.